 What Does a Nurse Anesthetist Do?

-A nurse anesthetists’ primary responsibility is to make certain their patients are receiving the appropriate levels anesthesia when undergoing a medical procedure.
-To avoid pain or discomfort, nurse anesthetists work with their patients before, during, and after surgery to ensure their anesthesia is administered properly.
+A Nurse Anesthetist’s primary responsibility is to ensure their patients receive the appropriate levels of anesthesia when undergoing a medical procedure.
+To avoid pain or discomfort, Nurse Anesthetists work with their patients before, during, and after surgery to ensure their anesthesia is administered correctly.

 Nurse Anesthetist: Day-to-Day Responsibilities

 Some of the day-to-day responsibilities of Nurse Anesthetists include:

 - Administering the appropriate amount of anesthesia required for an operation

 - Monitoring vitals and dosages throughout the procedure

 - Providing care before, during, and after anesthesia

 - Educating patients regarding surgery and their recovery